 Career Counseling also originates through the school counseling office.
 The results of the 8th grade career test (Kuder) come to the high school with the students.
-In tenth grade, the PLAN “World of Work” is administered.
-The Armed Services Vocational Aptitude Battery (ASVAB) is offered to interested 10th - 12thgrade students on an optional basis.
+The Armed Services Vocational Aptitude Battery (ASVAB) is offered to 10th grade students the same day as the PreACT.
 Speakers are invited to classrooms during the year to address how their career makes use of the subject areas being taught in high school and to further expose students to the world of work.

 Personal/Social/Spiritual Counseling addresses a variety of issues in both individual and classroom settings.
 Requests for a conference may be initiated by the student, parent, teacher, or counselor.
 A referral list of local area counselors is available for those needing longer term counseling.

 Barbara Houser, Counseling Administrative Assistant, Ext.
 130; email@example.com